giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 ```

 # 3. (OPTIONAL) Statistical analysis of the datasets
 To visualize your data and help yourself contextualize the problem, as well as detect unforseen bias, I suggest you do a statistical analysis of the data.
 As we dowloaded the metadata from UniProt, we are able to conduct the following analysis.
-The details and explanations of each analysis can be appreciated in the final report and the supplementary material () while the commands used for the analysis in the Jupyter Notebook ().
+The details and explanations of each analysis can be appreciated in the final report and the supplementary material (`lb2_final_report_GO.pdf`, `supplementary_material_GO.pdf`) while the commands used for the analysis in the Jupyter Notebook (`./data_analysis/DATA_ANALYSIS`).
 Here I will just show some of the results.

 - Signal peptide length distribution.
 The length has been normalized to a log10 scale.
 - Protein length distribution.
 The length has been normalized to a log10